 Fastly continues to grow its network footprint, adding new service POPs in the process.
-At times, expansion may result in the addition of new billable regions (/guides/account-types-and-billing/how-we-calculate-your-bill#reviewing-the-charges-to-your-account) to our network.
-We'll announce new POP locations and new billable regions in advance through our network status page (/guides/debugging/fastlys-network-status) at status.fastly.com (https://status.fastly.com/).
+At times, expansion may result in the addition of new billable-regions (/guides/account-types-and-billing/how-we-calculate-your-bill#reviewing-the-charges-to-your-account) to our network.
+We'll announce new POP locations and new billable regions in advance through our network-status at status.fastly.com/ (/guides/debugging/fastlys-network-status) at status.fastly.com/).
 Contact sales@fastly.com (mailto:sales@fastly.com) with specific contract or billing questions.